Bets in Hillshire ahead of Pilgrim's bid raise eyebrows

 As the stock rallied to an all-time high, some noticeably bullish bets made in the options market in the past several days are set to realize big profits.

-On May 12, Hillshire announced a $4 billion purchase of Pinnacle Foods, producer of Birds Eye frozen vegetables and Vlasic pickles.
+On May 12, Hillshire announced a $4 billion purchase of Pinnacle Foods (PF.N), producer of Birds Eye frozen vegetables and Vlasic pickles.

 The next day, 25,000 June $40 calls were bought at 48 cents apiece.